davidrichards/davidrichards.github.io/_posts/2016-4-21-a-problem-with-javascript.markdown

 **With all things software, the winning strategy ships working systems.**

 The solution for me to stop worrying about things I can't fix is to put code in an editor and see what I can do.
+More to come as I work on solutions I can live (thrive?) with.